 How many brick and mortar retailers still have those signs from the 80’s NO REFUNDS, exchange only for store credit.
 The joke of this is per the retailer’s merchant agreement, they have to give refunds on the card used.
 And if the retailer won’t, the cardmember knows they can just initiate a chargeback against the merchant.

-Since you’ll most likely lose anyway, why not take the high way and make your return policy more generous?
+Since you’ll most likely lose anyway, why not take the high road and make your return policy more generous?

 Add-on.
-Scroll just a bit down the page from an item you find on Amazon, and you’re sure to see Customers who bought this item also bought.
-Once you put that item in your cart, another message that says, Recommended for you based on (the item’s name.)
+Scroll just a bit down the item page you find on Amazon, and you’re sure to see Customers who bought this item also bought.
+Once you put that item in your cart, another message that says, Recommended for you based on (the item’s name) appears.
 That’s because Amazon knows the key to making more profit is to sell more items based on what the customer was interested in.

 A smart retail sales training program hammers this point with regular role-playing on various items in your store.
 And you know what?
 The shopper who buys the additional item is glad you mentioned it because it helps them get more value out of their original purchase.
 It also removes the opportunity for the shopper to need to go online for something else.